openstack/devstack/roles/export-devstack-journal/README.rst

 Export journal files from devstack services

+This performs a number of logging collection services

+* Export the systemd journal in native format
+* For every devstack service, export logs to text in a file named ``screen-*`` to maintain legacy compatability when devstack services used to run in a screen session and were logged separately.
-Export the systemd journal for every devstack service in native journal format as well as text.
-Also, export a syslog-style file with kernal and sudo messages.
+* Export a syslog-style file with kernel and sudo messages for legacy compatability.

 Writes the output to the ``logs/`` subdirectory of ``stage_dir``.

 **Role Variables**